mvolkmann/blog/src/sample.md

 The server side of htmx web apps can be implemented with any programming language and HTTP server library.
+This is referred to as "Hypermedia On Whatever you'd Like" (HOWL).

-Of course some options are better than others.
+Some options are better than others.

-Good choices make it easy to do the following:
+Good choices make it easy to do the following.

 - Create new endpoints for any HTTP verb.